zavolanlab/scRNAsim-toolz/priming_site_predictor/README.md

 ## Contributors
 Max Bär, Sophie Schnider, Robin Christen (University of Basel)

+## Acknowledgements
+We used the RIblast algorithm created by Tsukasa Fukunaga (https://github.com/fukunagatsu).

 ## Reference
 Tsukasa Fukunaga and Michiaki Hamada.
 "RIblast: An ultrafast RNA-RNA interaction prediction system based on a seed-and-extension approach." btx287, Bioinformatics (2017)